trevorwh113/Web_Dev_QA_Project/Assignment-5/README.md

     playwright install
     ```

     c.
-Since this test works only on a unix/linux machine, it does not have the prefix of test_, and this must be specified manually.
-First navigate to the `/tests`, then run either this command, for all tests:
+Since this test works only on a unix/linux machine, it does not have the prefix of test_, and thus must be specified manually.
+First navigate to the `/tests`, then run  this command:
-     ```bash
-    pytest
-    ```
-    or this one, for just the navigation one:
      ```bash
     pytest verify_navigation.py
     ```